 By homogenizing processes through training, providing a quality premium to cocoa farmers and setting-up post harvest centres in cocoa producing regions, we get the maximum out of well selected beans and increase the quality significantly.

-Famers get more time to spend on other activities for a higher paycheck.
-Additionally, the process provides the opportunity to meet individual needs: a tailor-made chocolate flavour by adapting variety, terroir, fermentation and drying.
+Famers get training from fermentation experts, turining their best practices into standard for Cacao-Trace chocolate.
+They also have more time to spend on other activities for a higher paycheck.
+Additionally, the natural fermentation process provides the opportunity to meet individual needs: a tailor-made chocolate flavour by adapting variety, terroir, fermentation and drying.
 Differentiation and personalization through fermentation.

 It is where the need for segregation comes in.
 Today, cocoa beans from different qualities are still commonly blended for mass production.
 The result is that we often talk about ‘West-African chocolate’, ‘Or Ivory Coast’ chocolate.
 And not about ‘Gréléon’ chocolate for instance.